Deji69/Croupier/config/bingo/README.md

 The applicable properties for each object in the array are as follows:

 - (Required) `Name` - The name of the tile, to be displayed in the grid cell.
+  This name can use dynamic formatting parameters e.g. `"Collect {1} Brick"`:
+    - `{0}` - The total provided by the `Count` property.
+    - `{1}` - The remaining difference between the counter and the target `Count`.
+- `NameSingular` - If provided, will replace the `Name` when the remaining difference between the counter and the target `Count` is 1.
+Can use the same format parameters as `Name`.
+- `Tip` - A less brief explanation of the tile for the user, displayed in a hover tooltip.
+Can use the same format parameters as `Name`.
 - `Group` - The ID of the group this tile belongs to.
 - `Type` - The type of the bingo tile ('Complication' or 'Objective').
 - `Disabled` - A boolean which if `true` will cause this tile to be disabled within Croupier.
 This is for convenient removal of the tile from the pool without having to erase it from the file.